zephlord/Seanchai/Actions and Events.md

   - Time (optional)- the time it takes for action/interaction or event to happen, can be fixed number or function (e.g. 3 hours, 2 hours - 5*strength minutes)
   - Text (optional)- the text displayed when the result is selected
   - Result - the effects on the character.
 These can either be effects or a result set. e.g. '-5 physical stamina, + 1 apple item, -100/constitution health'
+7. Public Result - This is the result that a character is looking at when determining whether to pick an action or not.
+The Public Result can be the same as the actual Result.
   * Example of complicated result:
   - result =

 `